benjymous/annotations/sandman/sandman.31.md

 Dream's sigil has been seen in the past to be his helmet.

 Page 2:  This is a splash panel.
 Note Dream's period attire; Dream is the only Endless who seems to care about the appropriateness of his appearance.
+(Except for Destruction, who we see in plate armor in the Orpheus special, and in a "swashbuckler's" outfit in Brief Lives (amongst other places; don't have the exact reference)
   Death is the only other Endless with any sense of costume, save, perhaps, Destiny.
 	In the credit box, Gaiman takes the title PJF, probably meaning Pre-Joycean Fellowship.
 This is a group whose membership primarily overlaps with that of the Scribblies, an sf/fantasy writers group located in